 More than rehearsing for when a shooting occurs, we need a shift in framework to focus on true prevention.
 Our research lays the groundwork for evidence-based school shooting prevention.
 Here are our initial recommendations for policy and practice:

-- Break the childhood ritual of lockdown drills.
+- Break the childhood ritual of active shooter drills.
 While all adults (teachers, staff, administrators) should be trained and prepared for a potential shooting, children and young people should avoid these rehearsals because…

 - They are traumatic for students and increase anxiety.